aze2201/lua-mitm-proxy/README.md

 docker-compose --env-file variables.env up
 ```

 NOTE:
 - It runs on docker which uses isolated network by default.
 If browser in external machine you will need `docker --net=host`.
 - If you reinstall project, certificate files will be re-newed and you will need to install again on browser.
 - For testing purpose you can update OS to resolve single domain to this host and test it. (in linux machines **/etc/hosts** )

+## Motivation
+You can sponsor this project to speed up development and improvements.